top of page

 • 3 min read

-More than 230 million girls and women alive today are living with the consequences of female genital mutilation — a practice carried out primarily in 30 countries across Africa, the Middle East, and Asia.
-Despite being deeply entrenched in tradition, female genital mutilation, or FGM, has no health benefits and is considered a violation of human rights by the World Health Organization.
+More than 230 million girls and women alive today are suffering from the consequences of female genital mutilation (FGM).
+This harmful practice occurs primarily in 30 countries across Africa, the Middle East, and Asia.
+While deeply rooted in tradition, FGM offers no health benefits.
+It is widely recognized as a violation of human rights by the World Health Organization.

-At African Ancestry Link, we believe that connecting with your ancestry is more than a moment of identity — it's a pathway to wellness.
-It’s about honoring our roots while courageously calling out harmful legacies.
-FGM is not a rite of passage.
-It’s a trauma, and our commitment is to shed light on this issue and promote new, affirming traditions that protect our girls and heal our communities.
+At African Ancestry Link, we believe that connecting with your ancestry transcends mere identity.
+It’s about finding wellness and honoring our roots, while also courageously confronting harmful legacies.
+FGM is not a rite of passage; rather, it is a trauma.
+Our commitment lies in shining a light on this grave issue.
+We advocate for new traditions that protect our girls and foster healing within our communities.

-It’s important to note that any religious text does not sanction FGM.
-The practice continues due to community pressure, deeply rooted myths around sexuality and marriageability, and the belief that it is a necessary part of becoming a woman.
-But culture must evolve when it causes harm.
+It’s crucial to understand that no religious texts condone FGM.
+This practice persists due to community pressure, long-standing myths surrounding sexuality and marriage, and misguided beliefs that it is a necessary transition to womanhood.
+But culture must evolve, especially when it inflicts harm.
 And it can.

 The Power of African Women Leading Change

-• Jaha Dukureh, a survivor and activist from The Gambia, helped lead her country to outlaw FGM and founded Safe Hands for Girls.
+• Jaha Dukureh: A survivor and activist from The Gambia, Jaha played a pivotal role in outlawing FGM in her country and founded Safe Hands for Girls.

-• Nice Nailantei Leng’ete, a Kenyan Maasai woman who escaped FGM and now champions girls’ rights through youth mentorship and policy change.
+• Nice Nailantei Leng’ete: A Kenyan Maasai woman who escaped FGM, Nice now champions girls’ rights through youth mentorship and policy change.

-• Domtila Chesang, the founder of the I_Rep Foundation, works in Kenya to end FGM by empowering survivors and educating communities.
+• Domtila Chesang: As the founder of the I_Rep Foundation, Domtila empowers survivors in Kenya and educates communities about the dangers of FGM.

-At African Ancestry Link, we help people trace their lineage, tribe, and migration patterns using DNA.
-But we also understand that this knowledge is a mirror.
-It reflects not just who we are, but what we carry — and what we must consciously choose to heal.
+At African Ancestry Link, we assist individuals in tracing their lineage, tribe, and migration patterns using DNA analysis.
+This is because ancestral awareness offers numerous benefits.
+However, we recognize that this knowledge serves as a mirror.
+It reflects not only who we are but also what we carry and what we must intentionally choose to heal.

-Instead of harmful rites, we can celebrate coming of age through affirming ceremonies, ancestral storytelling, and healing gatherings.
-We can create new traditions that elevate our daughters, their voices, power, and right to exist entirely.
+We can replace harmful initiations with life-affirming celebrations such as coming-of-age ceremonies, ancestral storytelling, and communal healing gatherings.
+Together, we can forge new traditions that elevate our daughters and honor their voices, their power, and their right to exist fully and freely.

 Today’s Call: Courage and Clarity

-African Ancestry Link family, let us use our collective voice to challenge silence, name pain, and promote change.
-Ending FGM is not an attack on culture.
-It’s an act of cultural responsibility.
-As we reclaim our ancestry, let’s also reclaim the right of every Black girl to grow up whole, safe, and powerful.
+Dear African Ancestry Link community, let's harness our collective voices to challenge silence and acknowledge pain.
+Ending FGM is not an assault on culture; rather, it is a cultural responsibility.
+As we reclaim our ancestry, we must also advocate for every Black girl's right to grow up whole, safe, and empowered.

 Call to Action: